 - Finding larger text easier (this can be related to eye-tracking too)

 - Eyes watering while staring at computer screens

 - Getting headaches while trying to read or do mathematics

 How reading feels with contrast sensitivity

 A child who had this visual issue may not realize they do not see letters on the page as most people do.
 Often they will see distortions on the page which make it almost impossible to focus and read individual words.
-Here are some examples of those distortions:

 The solution for contrast sensitivity